Javonet/javonet-docs/v2/getting-started/getting-started-golang.md

 :title: Getting started for GoLang developers
 :description: This article provides Javonet getting started guide for GoLang developers
 :related_articles: getting-started/about-javonet, getting-started/prerequisites, getting-started/activating-javonet, getting-started/adding-references-to-libraries, javonet-code-gateway/about-javonet-code-gateway
-:keywords: Javonet, `{called_technology}` Getting Started, `{calling_technology}`, GoLang Developers, GoLang Integration, Library Usage, Method Calls, Interacting Technologies, Runtime Installation, Activation Key, Sample Application, Runtime Context, Static Field Access
+:keywords: Javonet, `{called_name}` Getting Started, `{calling_name}`, GoLang Developers, GoLang Integration, Library Usage, Method Calls, Interacting Technologies, Runtime Installation, Activation Key, Sample Application, Runtime Context, Static Field Access
 :::

 # Getting started for GoLang

 Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.

 To use the guides both interacting technologies needs to be selected from left-side dropdown lists.
 Developer's technology is named "I code in" and technology to be called is named "I want to use".

 ## Prerequisites

 To call library/package/module from another technology, corresponding runtime has to be installed.
 See [Prerequisites](/guides/v2/`{calling_technology}`/`{called_technology}`/getting-started/prerequisites.md) for details about installing called technology runtime.